CodeMaxx/Terminal-Commands-Beginner/Terminal Commands.md

 ###### Vim commands:

- vim <filename> : opens the file with name "filename" or creates the file with the name given as argument if the file does nt exist in the working directory.
+ vim <filename> : opens the file with name "filename".Creates a new file in case it does not exist.

  i - allows editing the file.